 You might notice thinking about whether other men would consider you cooler or less cool if they saw you with her…

-If you catch yourself in the act, it’s a BIG OPPORTUNITY to grow into greater freedom, self expression, and happiness, by shaking loose the shackles of cultural programming, listening to your body, and following only your own true heart.
+If you catch yourself in the act, it’s a BIG OPPORTUNITY to grow into greater freedom, self expression, and true happiness, by shaking loose the shackles of cultural programming, listening to your body, and following only your own true heart.